 Family in the Kitchen

 Cooking became a family affair.
-My daughter stood at my side, eyes watering over the cutting board, proudly dropping onion slices into the container as I sliced them.
+My daughter stood at my side, eyes watering over the cutting board, proudly dropping onion slices into the container as I sliced them with this knife (affiliate link).
 My six-year-old son learned how to make rice that night — a big responsibility.
 We’d bought the rice from our local scratch-and-dent store for much less than retail.
 It wasn’t something we grew ourselves, but it was another way to live intentionally, supporting local businesses and stretching our budget.

-He measured the rice, water, and bouillon with quiet focus, stirring carefully to break up every clump.
+He measured the rice, water, and bouillon with quiet focus, stirring carefully to break up every clump in the pressure cooker (affiliate link).
 Watching his concentration, I realized that learning to cook simple staples might be one of the best skills a homesteader’s child can develop.

 Parenting philosophy: Give your children small but meaningful jobs in the kitchen as you cook.
 It takes the burden from you to endlessly entertain them, and they learn real life skills.